KellyKiiru/Akan-Names/README.md

 ## Technology Used
 * HTNL - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages incuding the left aside navigation bar.

+* JAVASCRIPT - was instrumental in the backend and sorting out the conditions.

 ## Reference
 * Materialize CSS